rslangl/bootstrap/.cache/README.md

-# Runtime
+# Cache

-This is a folder that is meant to (temporarily) store runtime content during provisioning, such as SSH keys, ISO image builds, and TF state files.
+This is a folder that is meant to (temporarily) store runtime content during provisioning, such as SSH keys, ISO image builds, VM disks, and TF state files.